Equilibrium in Functional Stochastic Games with Mean-Field Interaction: The Finite-Player Game

 where

 and

 for all $t \in [0,T]$. \end{theorem} The proofs of Theorems~\ref{thm:opt_ubar} and~\ref{thm:main-finite} are given in Section \ref{sec-proof-finite}.

-\begin{remark} Our assumptions in Theorems \ref{thm:opt_ubar} and \ref{thm:main-finite} ensure that the operators $\{\ol{\boldsymbol{D}}_t\}_{t\in [0,T]}$, $\{\wt{\boldsymbol{D}}_t\}_{t\in [0,T]}$, $(\id - \ol{ \boldsymbol B})$ and $(\id - {\boldsymbol B})$ are invertible so that $(\bar u, u)$ in \eqref{eq:opt_ubar} and \eqref{eq:opt_ui} are well defined. \end{remark}
+\begin{remark} Our assumptions in Theorems \ref{thm:opt_ubar} and \ref{thm:main-finite} ensure that the operators $\{\ol{\boldsymbol{D}}_t\}_{t\in [0,T]}$, $\{\wt{\boldsymbol{D}}_t\}_{t\in [0,T]}$, $(\id - \ol{ \boldsymbol B})$ and $(\id - {\boldsymbol B})$ are invertible so that $(\bar{\hat{u}}^N, \hat{u}^{i,N})$ in \eqref{eq:opt_ubar} and \eqref{eq:opt_ui} are well defined. \end{remark}

-\begin{remark} The results of Theorems~\ref{thm:opt_ubar} and~\ref{thm:main-finite} significantly improve various results for linear-quadratic (LQ) stochatic mean-field games that have appeared recently in the literature.
-In \citep{hamaguchi2022linear, huang2015mean} a class of LQ stochastic game with state variables that satisfy Volterra integral equations was studied.
-The solution to the game is described in terms of a system of stochastic Volterra equations.
-Our results in this section provide explicit solutions to this class of problems.
-See Section \ref{S:Volterragame} for additional details.
-In \cite{gozzi2015stochastic} a class of stochastic control problems with delay in the controls was studied.
+\begin{remark} The results of Theorems~\ref{thm:opt_ubar} and~\ref{thm:main-finite} improve various results for linear-quadratic (LQ) stochastic mean-field games that have appeared recently in the literature.
+In \citep{hamaguchi2022linear, huang2015mean, wang2022linear, wang2015linear} a class of LQ stochastic control problems and games with state variables that satisfy Volterra integral equations were studied.
+The solutions were described in terms of a system of stochastic Volterra or Fredholm equations, but no explicit solutions were obtained.
+In \cite{hamaguchi2023maximum} they were solved for the specific case of a fractional kernel and a Gaussian signal.
+Our results in this section provide {semi-explicit} solutions to this class of problems for general kernels and signals; see Section \ref{S:Volterragame} for additional details.
+In~\cite{gozzi2015stochastic} a class of stochastic control problems with delay in the controls was studied.
 The solution to the control problem was characterised in terms of a system of integral equations.
-Our framework provides a solution for a single agent and multiplayer games with delay in the controls, in the states and in the mean-field interaction.
+Our framework provides a solution for a single agent and multi-player games with delay in the controls, in the states and in the mean-field interaction.
 Our framework also allows common and non-semimartingale noise which are not straightforward extensions in these models.
 See Sections \ref{S:exsystematic} and \ref{S:delaystate} for an elaborate discussion on our contribution to stochastic games with delays in the controls and the states. \end{remark}